IABTechLab/uid2-client-java/README.md

    >`doNotGenerateTokensForOptedOut()` applies `policy=1` in the [/token/generate](https://unifiedid.com/docs/endpoints/post-token-generate#token-generation-policy) call.
 Without this, `policy` is omitted to maintain backwards compatibility.
 #### Standard Integration

-If you're using standard integration (client and server) (see [Client-Side JavaScript SDK Integration Guide](https://unifiedid.com/docs/guides/publisher-client-side)), follow this step:
+If you're using standard integration (client and server) (see [UID2 SDK for JavaScript Integration Guide](https://unifiedid.com/docs/guides/publisher-client-side)), follow this step:

 * Send this identity as a JSON string back to the client (to use in the [identity field](https://unifiedid.com/docs/sdks/client-side-identity#initopts-object-void)) using the following: